 Areas of the infrared spectrum remain unexplored, which persuaded scientists from the US and Germany to highlight the need for a new infrared astronomy observatory that would function as a modern successor to the KAO.
 This new airborne observatory needed greater angular resolution, enhanced sensitivity and higher spectral resolution to answer fundamental questions about galactic and extragalactic astronomy, and about the origins and development of our own Solar System.

-Germany has developed two instruments for SOFIA, which will enter service in early 2011:
+Germany has developed two instruments for SOFIA:

 These two instruments are being financed by the Max-Planck institutes and university institutes involved, with the latter sourcing funds from the German Research Foundation (Deutsche Forschungsgemeinschaft; DFG).

-The platform for SOFIA's 2.5-metre infrared telescope, is a second-hand Boeing 747SP that will operate at altitudes in excess of 12 kilometres.
+The platform for SOFIA's 2.7-metre infrared telescope, is a second-hand Boeing 747SP that will operate at altitudes in excess of 12 kilometres.
 Below this altitude, water vapour in the troposphere hinders observations in the infrared.
 This is why ground-based telescopes are able to receive infrared radiation from heavenly bodies only through narrow wavelength 'windows'.
 SOFIA will have ten times the sensitivity and triple the angular resolution of KAO.
 SOFIA is scheduled to remain in service for 20 years, and will carry out about 160 astronomy flights a year, each flight lasting between six and eight hours.
 SOFIA will be used by roughly 50 groups of scientists who are selected at an annual scientific peer review meeting.